 If you want to continue on, then you will want to head up on the paved road instead of down.

-From here the road winds around until you eventually see a large power line tower and there is a dirt road that heads off to the left.
+From here, the road winds around until you eventually see a large power line tower and a dirt road that heads off to the left.

 Take this and continue uphill till you reach a single track that leads down to the stairs next to the mansion sitting on the hill.